timini/ai-ensemble/tests/README.md

 - Loads environment variables from `.env.playwright`
 - Validates required API keys are present
 - Tests application accessibility before running tests

+### Policy: Do not stub or mock network in E2E tests

+- E2E tests must exercise the real app and backend behavior.
+Do not intercept `fetch`, stub SSE streams, override tRPC validations, or short-circuit network requests in Playwright.
+- Provide real/sandbox API keys via `.env.playwright` (see `playwright.env.example`).
+Tests should configure providers through the UI using these keys.
+- If setup is repetitive, prefer reusable helper flows or fixtures that drive the UI, not network stubs.
+- If an element intercepts clicks (e.g., hidden overlay), fix the UI (z-index/focus/aria/selector) rather than adding brittle waits or mocks.

 ## Writing New Tests